 An analysis reviewing multiple year incident response data was recently completed by the Hopkinton/Ashland Collaboration study.
 This analysis of response data showed that any capital building expansion should be located in the South Street/I-495 and/or easterly areas of Hopkinton.
 All existing Fire Dept. buildings are operating at designed capacity.
 The collaboration study also documented understaffing of the current Fire Department operational model and an inability to safely, effectively and efficiently respond to multiple incident responses.
-This problem will continue to be exacerbated by growth in the community, especially the growth of an older population.
+This problem will continue to be exacerbated by growth in the community, especially the growth of an older population and an increase in medical calls.